diego-ninja/granite/docs/pebble.md

 Create new Pebble with only specified properties.

 #### `except(array $keys): self`
-Create new Peeble without specified properties.
+Create new Pebble without specified properties.

 #### `merge(array $data): self`
 Create new Pebble with merged data.